melharfi/CryptDecrypt/README.md

 And last step is enter an index of crypt, by default it's 1, in reality, it's not really a hard crypt algorithm, you can modify that if you want, AND you must do the same in the **DecryptFile()** method inside Manager, "**Manager.manager.DecryptFile()**. at MELHARFI-2D-Game-Engine

+The index should be between 0 until 255, both value are allowed.

 Finally you can push **Crypt** button

 By the way, you can select many files in the same time, or even select a directory, then same parameters will be done for them all.